These Five Things Increase Your Chances Of Having Twins

 Most commonly, you end up with multiple pregnancies because more than one egg has made its way down your fallopian tubes during ovulation.
-As the Mayo Clinic explains, fraternal twins are the result of two eggs that are fertilized by two different sperm.
-In this case, each fetus ends up with its own placenta.
-However, in the less common case of identical twins, one egg is fertilized and then splits.
-From there, it develops into two separate fetuses that may or may not share a placenta.
+As the Mayo Clinic explains, fraternal twins are the result of two eggs that are fertilised by two different sperm.
+In this case, each foetus ends up with its own placenta.
+However, in the less common case of identical twins, one egg is fertilised and then splits.
+From there, it develops into two separate foetuses that may or may not share a placenta.

 Having twins is definitely a challenge — and not just because you get to deal with twice the diapers.
 It means you'll probably have all those usual pregnancy symptoms (e.g. morning sickness) earlier on than those carrying only one pregnancy.
 Having multiple pregnancies also puts you at a higher risk for several complications, including preterm birth and preeclampsia.
 After giving birth to your multiple bundles of joy, you're also at an increased risk for postpartum depression.